Mandela Challenge Plate: History

-Initially designed to be held every two years, the trophy was first contested as a one-off match in 2000, with Australia winning the game 44-23 at Melbourne's Docklands Stadium.
-The second, played in Ellis Park, Johannesburg in 2002, was also South Africa's home game in the Tri Nations, and was won 33–31 by South Africa.
-The 2004 event, delayed until 2005, was played over two legs, and was not part of the Tri Nations.
+Initially designed to be held every two years, the trophy was first contested as a one-off match in 2000, with Australia winning the game 44–23 at Melbourne's Docklands Stadium.
+The second, played in Ellis Park Stadium, Johannesburg in 2002, was also South Africa's home game in the Tri Nations Series, and was won 33–31 by South Africa.
+The 2004 event, delayed until 2005, was played over two legs, and was not part of the Tri Nations Series, similar to the inaugural edition.
 Since South Africa were the holders, Australia needed to win both games to reclaim the trophy.
-Australia won the first game 30–12, but lost the return leg at Ellis Park, 33–20.
+Australia won the first game 30–12, but lost the return leg at Ellis Park Stadium, 33–20.

-Between 2006 and 2011, with the expansion of the Tri Nations series so that each country plays each other three times, the plate was contested over three Tests, akin to the Bledisloe Cup, with the exception of 2007 and 2011, when teams only played 4 games each, to accommodate for the Rugby World Cups in those years.
-In 2012, the Tri Nations was expanded to include Argentina and the competition was renamed The Rugby Championship.
+Between 2006 and 2011, with the expansion of the Tri Nations Series so that each country plays each other three times, the plate was contested over three Tests, akin to the Bledisloe Cup, with the exception of 2007 and 2011, when teams only played 4 games each to accommodate for the Rugby World Cup (RWC) held in those years.
+In 2012, the Tri Nations Series was expanded to include Argentina and the competition was renamed The Rugby Championship (TRC).
 The teams now play each other twice, and the challengers are required to beat the holders in both games to win the plate.
+In 2026, South Africa played a four-Test "Greatest Rivalry" series against New Zealand, so the plate was contested in a single Test, which Australia won 42–38 at Perth Stadium to reclaim the trophy.

 The trophy is a leather-clad silver plate containing a 24 carat (100%) rim, and a central gold disk showing a Wallaby and a Springbok (the icons of the two teams).
-It was designed by Flynn Silver, an Australian family company from Kyneton, Victoria.
+It was designed by Flynn Silver, an Australian family company from Kyneton, Victoria, Australia.